 If you enroll in Tricare Standard, you have increased options for off-base providers.
 However, you’ll be charged co-pays and be responsible for an annual deductible.

 Spouses can also opt to receive dental insurance through United Concordia, which charges a low monthly fee.

-Service members are automatically enrolled into Servicemembers’ Group Life Insurance (SGLI), which is deducted from their military paycheck.
+Service members are automatically enrolled in Servicemembers’ Group Life Insurance (SGLI), which is deducted from their military paycheck.
 Spouses have the option to enroll in the Family Servicemembers’ Group Life Insurance (FSGLI) for an additional deduction from the service member’s paycheck.

 Once a service member marries, they’ll no longer live in the barracks.
 They’ll receive either base housing or BAH (Basic Allowance for Housing) if they choose to move off base.

-Housing benefits depend on the service member’s rank and number of dependents.
+Housing benefits depend on the service member’s rank and the number of dependents.
 It’s adjusted for the varying costs of living throughout the country.

-Military spouses who want to earn a college degree or professional certification have two options: the MyCAA program and the Post-9/11 GI Bill.
+Military spouses who want to earn a college degree or professional certification have two options: The MyCAA program and the Post-9/11 GI Bill.

 The second option is the service member’s GI Bill.
-These benefits can be transferred to a spouse (or to children) to pay for education either during the service member’s active duty commitment or after the service member has left military service.
+These benefits can be transferred to a spouse (or to children) to pay for education either during the service member’s active-duty commitment or after the service member has left military service.

 Children can use the GI Bill up to age 26.
 Spouses can use the GI Bill up to 15 years after the veteran’s service has ended.
 This article covers more information about transferring GI Bill benefits to family members.

 Hiring Preference for Jobs